 - Organ failure

 - Orthopaedic injuries or disabilities

 - Ventilator dependence

-Jackson Rehabilitation Hospital offers a full spectrum of outpatient rehabilitation programs for both adult and pediatric patients.
+The Christine E. Lynn Rehabilitation Center offers a full spectrum of outpatient rehabilitation programs for both adult and pediatric patients.
 The outpatient setting provides ongoing medical care, education and emotional support to former patients as well as individuals from throughout the community who need specialized rehabilitation services.

-Jackson Rehabilitation Hospital provides inpatients and outpatients with a comprehensive array of Neuropsychological, Behavioral Medicine and Rehabilitation Psychology services across the lifespan by an expert staff.
+The Christine E. Lynn Rehabilitation Center provides inpatients and outpatients with a comprehensive array of Neuropsychological, Behavioral Medicine and Rehabilitation Psychology services across the lifespan by an expert staff.
 To learn more about Neuropsychology/Pediatric Neuropsychology or Rehabilitation Psychology/Behavioral Medicine program, please click here.